Delft, Western Cape: Subdivisions

-Delft is a big township.
-It is divided into 7 places (divisions) namely Delft South (also known as Suburban), Voorbrug, Leiden (Delft Central), Eindhoven, Roosendal, The Hague and the new Symphony section.
-Delft South is predominantly populated by Xhosa-speaking people, Leiden (Delft Central) is a mixed community of both Xhosa-speaking and Afrikaans-speaking people.
-Voorbrug, The Hague, Roosendal and Eindhoven are predominantly populated by Afrikaans-speaking coloured people.
+Delft is a large residential area located next to Cape Town International Airport.
+It is divided into seven sections: Delft South (also known as Suburban), Voorbrug, Leiden (Delft Central), Eindhoven, Roosendal, The Hague, and the newly developed Symphony section.
+Delft South is predominantly home to Xhosa-speaking residents.
+Leiden (Delft Central) has a mixed community of both Xhosa-speaking and Afrikaans-speaking people.
+Voorbrug, The Hague, Roosendal, and Eindhoven are predominantly populated by Afrikaans-speaking coloured people.

 In the news

 In 2008, Delft was in the news because of the controversial N2 Gateway housing project.
 The shackdwellers of Joe Slovo Informal Settlement in Cape Town have publicly refused to be forcibly removed to Delft.
 Also, in December 2008, backyard dwellers occupied over 1,000 N2 Gateway houses in the new Symphony section of Delft.
 DA Councillor Frank Martin who was accused of inciting thousands of poor people to occupy these houses.
 Eventually, the families who occupied the houses were violently evicted by police who used rubber bullets to put down the protest.
 News of the violent repression reached international news with some people saying that it has severely hurt South Africa's reputation.
 Evicted residents are now living in makeshift shacks on Symphony Way which has widely become known as "Blikkiesdorp" across from the houses.
 This was believed to have been temporary housing for the evicted dwellers; however, they are still occupying "Blikkiesdorp" for the past five years.